Hopf algebra structure of generalized quasi-symmetric functions in partially commutative variables: Hopf algebras of trees and quasi-symmetric functions

 Such a product is associative with neutral element $\eta \circ \epsilon$.
 A bialgebra $\mathcal{H}$ is called a \emph{Hopf algebra} if there is an element $S\in \mathrm{End}_\Bbbk (\mathcal{H})$, called \emph{antipode}, which is two-sided inverse under $\star$ for the identity map $\mathrm{id}_{\mathcal{H}}$, which means

 When it exists, the antipode $S$ is unique and is algebra anti-endomorphism: $S(1) = 1$, and $S(ab) = S(b) S(a)$ for all $a,b\in \mathcal{H}$.
-In this paper we will not be concerned by existence of the antipode, because all bialgebras we consider are graded and connected. \begin{Th}[\cite{Takeuchi}] Any graded connected bialgebra is a Hopf algebra. \end{Th}
+It is known~\cite{MilnorMoore,Takeuchi} that any graded connected bialgebra is a Hopf algebra.
+In that case the antipode of any homogeneous element $x \in \mathcal{H}^{(n)}$ of degree $n>0$ can be calculated recursively by